tsubaric/NFTicket/docs/TestReport.md

 which aims to solve the same problem that we were trying to solve.

-Because of the lack of Ethereum development experience across the team, Thomas worked on the smart contract and overall design of the project, incduing backend hosting and database, as well as front end components.
+Because of the lack of Ethereum development experience across the team, Thomas worked on the smart contract and overall design of the project, including back-end hosting and database, as well as front end components.
 Mark, Tommy, and Jordyn contributed to building the front-end, as well as writing documentation and reports.